Rinstrument/instrument/README.md

 ## Overview

-The R package `inirt` is an item response theory modeling software whose purpose is:
+The R package `theta2` is an item response theory modeling software whose purpose is:

  - Fit a variety of IRT models including the univariate, multivariate exploratory and confirmatory, and higher-order confirmatory models
  - Specify regression models in the context of IRT with both fixed and random effects (i.e., mixed modeling)